top of page

 - The International Literacy Association

-Linguistics Edge supports structured literacy using an Orton-Gillingham approach that aligns with best practices endorsed by the National Reading Panel.
-Studies show that explicit instruction in phonemic awareness, combined with explicit work on vocabulary, syntax, and oral language, leads to measurable gains in literacy and reading comprehension.
+Explicit instruction in phonemic awareness, combined with explicit work on vocabulary, syntax, and oral language, leads to measurable gains in literacy and reading comprehension.

 A linguistics-based foundation demystifies language, empowering learners to see patterns and develop strategies that work across different words and contexts.
+It gives them the multisensory tools to "learn how to learn."

 It helps spellers recognize that English words follow patterns.
 Many irregular spellings make sense when students learn word origins (etymology) and morphology.
 For example, knowing that "sign" and "signal" share a root explains why "sign" has a silent ‘g'.